Tottenham Well

 Natural Heritage

 Tree Trust for Haringey was established in 1996 to plant and protect trees throughout the borough, and to hold the council to its policies on street trees.
-It has a blog, Haringey Trees, with photographs.

 Return to previous page Back to top of page